jrc-dev/nostr-potatoes/README.md

 ## License

 Nostr Potatoes code is available under GPLv2 license.
 See the [LICENSE](/LICENSE.md) file in the project for more information.

+## Stremio

+This application is a fork of the [stremio-web](https://github.com/Stremio/stremio-web) project, nothing here has anything to do with the creators of the project, I only used it to make this demo works.

 ## Features to Implement